Band Program Overview

-Q: When do PVA music students take Professional Development in the Arts 35?
+Q: When do PVA music students take Leadership in the Arts 35 or Entrepreneurial Art?

-All PVA Band students who choose to enroll in Musicianship will be expected to participate in Professional Development in the Arts 35.
-This self-directed course is a combination of teacher-directed assignments and activities combined with student-directed or on-line projects.
+All PVA students are required to complete either Leadership in the Arts 35 or Entrepreneurial Artist (Junior Achievement).
+These self-directed courses provide a combination of teacher-directed assignments/activities combined with student-directed and/or on-line projects.
 Students will interview professional musicians, attend workshops and performances, develop a list of performance repertoire, study privately, develop a personal portfolio, and complete a final exit interview.
-This course is not scheduled into the timetable, but updates and teacher content will occur during musicianship classes and at designated appointment times.
+These courses are not scheduled into the timetable, but updates and teacher led content will occur during musicianship classes and at designated times.

 Q: Are all instrumental students considered PVA students?